Diagnosis at Mayo ClinicBy Mayo Clinic Staff

 To determine if you have calciphylaxis, your doctor will review your medical history, assess your symptoms and do a physical exam.
 Tests may include:

 - Deep skin biopsy.
-To definitively diagnose calciphylaxis, your doctor may remove a small tissue sample from an area of affected skin for analysis.
+To diagnose calciphylaxis, your doctor may remove a small tissue sample from an area of affected skin for analysis.

 - Blood tests.
 Mayo Clinic labs will analyze a blood sample to measure a variety of substances in your blood — calcium, phosphorus, parathyroid hormone, aluminum, urea nitrogen, creatinine and albumin, among others — to help your doctor assess your kidney and liver function.

-Read more about blood tests for urea nitrogen creatinine and liver function tests.
+Read more about the blood urea nitrogen (BUN test), creatinine test and liver function tests.